rjs2015/rjs2015.github.io/_posts/2016-11-21-Expanding-Spotify's-Music-Taxonomy.md

 image-sm:
 ---

-I'm a fan of Spotify, and use their intuitive playlist taxonomy to find good tunes.
+I'm a fan of Spotify, and frequently use their intuitive playlist taxonomy.
 But, there have been times when the preassembled 'Workout', 'Chill', or other mood-themed playlists haven't included the artists in my rotation.
 For my third Metis project, I wanted to build a playlist creator using classification models to extend Spotify's themes to the artists I like.

 #### Motivation